Chaitanya0315/Testing/Docs/UserManual.md

 ## Maneuvering around the Application

-Moving back from a particular screen is intuitive and can be done in multiple ways when you are at a pariticular scree.
+Moving back from a particular screen is intuitive and can be done in multiple ways when you are at a particular screen.
 You can either use the conventional method by clicking the standard back arrow on the android phone or you can click on the magenta colored back options provided on each application screen such as **LOGOUT** on the homepage screen, **BACK TO HOME** on the 'Create a Word Scramble', 'Solve a Scramble', 'Player Statistics' and the 'Scramble Statistics' screens and the **BACK TO SCRAMBLE LIST** while on the screen where you are solving a scramble.

 ## Contact US